pelocpp/cpp_clean_performant_secure/Clean_Performant_Code/Secure_Programming/SecureProgramming.md

   * Warum ist C++ so unglaublich erfolgreich: Preformance.

+#### Zusammanfassung:

-  * How to Shoot Yourself In the Foot using C: *You accidentally create a dozen instances of yourself and shoot them all in the foot.
+  * How to Shoot Yourself In the Foot using C:<br />*You accidentally create a dozen instances of yourself and shoot them all in the foot.
 Providing emergency medical care is impossible since you can't tell which are bitwise copies and which are just pointing at others and saying &bdquo;that's me, over there.&rdquo;*.

 ---